-Sarah-Jane Redmond
+Sara-Jane Redmond

 Biography

-Biography of Sarah-Jane Redmond
+Biography of Sara-Jane Redmond

 Earlier Years

-“I love living here in Canada,” Sarah-Jane admitted. “it has been great to me both professionally and personally.
-Although I was not born here I consider it my home, but I could for sure see myself spending a lot of time down in Belize.”
+"I love living here in Canada," Sara-Jane admitted. "it has been great to me both professionally and personally.
+Although I was not born here I consider it my home, but I could for sure see myself spending a lot of time down in Belize."
 [1]

-Shortly after graduation Sarah-Jane launched her own Theatre company.
-It was during one of her productions that a visiting Agent was impressed with her talent, assisting her to commence a varied and thorough career which has seen her work with many successful ‘stars’, hugely talented production crews, as well as many of the world’s most well known studios and distributors including Warner Bros, Universal, Twentieth Century Fox and Columbia among many others.
+Shortly after graduation Sara-Jane launched her own Theatre company.
+It was during one of her productions that a visiting Agent was impressed with her talent, assisting her to commence a varied and thorough career which has seen her work with many successful 'stars', hugely talented production crews, as well as many of the world's most well known studios and distributors including Warner Bros, Universal, Twentieth Century Fox and Columbia among many others.

 As Millennium's Lucy Butler

-Sarah-Jane has achieved a varied mixture of mainstream and cult success becoming a much loved and respected actress, in particular with fans of Chris Carter’s Millennium TV series.
-Whilst it is fair to say that Chris Carter and his production company Ten Thirteen Productions are best know for the commercial success of The X-Files TV and film series (in which Redmond has appeared thrice), it is the critically acclaimed and much less well known Millennium which has seen Sarah-Jane attract the most attention and following.
+Sara-Jane has achieved a varied mixture of mainstream and cult success becoming a much loved and respected actress, in particular with fans of Chris Carter's Millennium TV series.
+Whilst it is fair to say that Chris Carter and his production company Ten Thirteen Productions are best know for the commercial success of The X-Files TV and film series (in which Redmond has appeared thrice), it is the critically acclaimed and much less well known Millennium which has seen Sara-Jane attract the most attention and following.

-“Millennium… was the experience that inspired me to continue in the field of acting, and taught me so many wonderful tools that continue to help me strive for the best.”
-Sarah-Jane recalls “I wanted so much to work on Millennium, as I found Chris Carter a prolific and captivating writer, and was pleased to hear I had an audition for him in an episode that David Nutter was to direct.
+"Millennium... was the experience that inspired me to continue in the field of acting, and taught me so many wonderful tools that continue to help me strive for the best."
+Sara-Jane recalls "I wanted so much to work on Millennium, as I found Chris Carter a prolific and captivating writer, and was pleased to hear I had an audition for him in an episode that David Nutter was to direct.
 I knew at the time that I felt very strong about the audition, and was surprised to say the least when the casting director called me at home.
 They did not want to give me the part I had auditioned for because they had a new recurring character that they would like me to play.
-This was the part of Lucy Butler.”
+This was the part of Lucy Butler."
 [2]

-Sarah-Jane, who will forever be cherished by dedicated fans of Millennium for her portrayal of Lucy Butler, is thankful that the role led her to work with the multi-talented Lance Henriksen, who played Millennium’s central character Frank Black.
+Sara-Jane, who will forever be cherished by dedicated fans of Millennium for her portrayal of Lucy Butler, is thankful that the role led her to work with the multi-talented Lance Henriksen, who played Millennium's central character Frank Black.
 The two actors share a unique understanding of their work which saw them team up once again for the 2003 movie The Invitation.

 "Lance Henriksen I simply cannot say enough about.
 I have worked with many 'stars' and Lance has been by far, the greatest example of grace, talent, joy, commitment and generosity I have ever come across.
 At the time I was considering not continuing my career, as I found television disheartening by the people I had been working with.
 It was nothing like the rush I had felt in theatre school, the rush of communicating with another actor, creating intensity and chemistry.
 When I worked with Lance, it was like lightning.
 He is so alive, so willing to play, and be challenged.”
 [2]